 “Lyrs Faitah?”
 Claire tried.

-Martin finished bandaging Felix’s leg before going over to the bed sitting parallel to Felix’s.
+Heimler finished bandaging Felix’s leg before going over to the bed sitting parallel to Felix’s.
 It was occupied.
 With little hesitation, he pulled the sheets off revealing a slumbering young man with short dark locks and tanned skin.
 He was dressed in instantly recognizable Monadic robes.

-“He stumbled in here drunk this morning,” Martin explained, shaking his head.
+“He stumbled in here drunk this morning,” Heimler explained, shaking his head.
 “A far cry from any Monadic priest that I’ve ever seen—that’s for sure.”
 He reached into the man’s pocket and pulled out a slip of plastic.
 A conducting license.
 He held it out to them.

 Olive moved forward, took it, scanned it.